tassalor1/Task_Manager/README.md

 "view_mine(curr_user)" which displays all tasks assigned to the current user.
 It also uses the "datetime" library to get the current date.

-"display_stats()" which displays all statistics of the file from the user_overview reports
+"display_stats()" which displays all statistics of the file from the user_overview and task_overview reports